GenericMappingTools/gmt/doc/rst/source/gmtspatial.rst

     (counter-clockwise) or **-** (clockwise).
 Implies **-Q+**.

 **-F**\ [**l**]
-   Force input data to be polygons, i.e., close them explicitly if not already closed.
-Alternatively, use **Fl** to treat them as lines.
+   Force input data to become polygons on output, i.e., close them explicitly if not already closed.

 **-I**\ [**e**\ \|\ **i**]
     Determine the intersection locations between all pairs of polygons.